Unyeada Kingdom: Geography

-The Kingdom of Unyeada is the populated among Obolo (Andoni) cluster.
+The Kingdom of Unyeada is densely populated among Obolo (Andoni) cluster.
 In the Pre-colonial era, Unyeada Kingdom spanned from the east of Bonny Island to Ikot-Abasi and Eastern Obolo to the west and bounded by Ogoni people to the north and to the south is the Andoni Island.
-The natural boundaries of Unyeada Kingdom starts from the Iburubu Sea (mouth of Andoni River) and ends at Imo River covering a total area of approximately 146km2.
+The natural boundaries of Unyeada Kingdom stretches from the Iburubu Sea (mouth of Andoni River) to the Imo River covering a total area of approximately 146 km2.